ouifi/ouifi.dev/content/posts/react-api-hooks/index.md

 3) Flesh out and implement the `AuthContext`.
 Consider what logic you would include in the `attemptSignIn` and `triggerSignOut` methods.
 We initalized the `isAuthenticated` variable to always be `false`.
 Is this a good assumption?
 How do you determine if the user is signed in on page load?

 Again, the finished examples of everything we worked on here are [available on my GitHub page](https://github.com/ouifi/react-api-hooks-examples).
 Consider forking from there to work on the problems above!
+If you want to see how I solved prompt number 2, checkout the [next article in this series!](/posts/expanded-react-api-hooks/)

 [^1]: https://tsh.io/state-of-frontend/#over-the-past-year-which-of-the-following-libraries-have-you-used-and-liked